-Students must use a computer in the imaging department for timekeeping.
+Students may use a computer in the imaging department or their smart phone for timekeeping, as directed by the clinical site.
 Trajecsys will log the IP address of the computer used.
+If using a phone to clock in/out, location services must be allowed on the phone.
+Trajecsys will log the GPS location of the phone.
 Students should be ready to start/stop work immediately when they clock in/out.